guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 #### 2.2.1 Similar Text Search System

 The keyword-based coded search system that can find the related data in the whole train-dataset of policy model.
-ChatGPT interacts with this system, following the instructions from human.
+Policy model interacts with this system, following the instructions from human.

 #### 2.2.2 The Ability To Chat With Human

 We have the chating dataset that can train ChatGPT to chat with human, which can accept these human instructions:

-1. Human instruction that ask ChatGPT to call the search system to find the related data.
+1. Human instruction that ask policy model to call the search system to find the related data.
+The policy model transform natural language to code to call the search system.

 2. Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.

 #### 2.2.3 The Data Editing Module

 The editing/replacing/adding coded system for fetched related data.
-ChatGPT interacts with this system, using the knowledge from human to correct data.
+Policy model interacts with this system, using the knowledge from human to correct data.